gopheracademy/congo/README.md

 ![My cool picture](https://raw.githubusercontent.com/gopheracademy/congo/master/logo.jpg).

-Conference Management Software for Conference Organizers
+WIP Conference Management Software for Conference Organizers

 ## We'd love you to join our effort
 We need Go developers to volunteer for the backend / API.
 We also need front-end developers for help with frontend applications (management interface, conference websites, etc)